bernardladenthin/BitcoinAddressFinder/README.md

 * Unit tested (trusted) open source which can be compiled easily from yourself.
 * Vanitygen of bitcoin addresses using regex pattern.
 * Runs completely offline.
 No internet required or used.
 You can run it in a bunker with an electric generator somewhere in nowhere and nobody knows it.
 * No synchronisation necessary to run multiple instances.
 Random numbers are used and a search organization is not necessary.
-Yust start on multiple computers.
+Just start on multiple computers.
 * Check with a high performance database containing addresses if generated address are already in use.
 * Portable, plattform independend, runs on JVM.
 * Generate uncompressed and compressed keys at once.